woronmene/cognetiks-interns-lab1/README.md

 - update the template only if you need a small UI change
 - use the `/health` endpoint for container and deployment health checks

-This starter repo does not include any cloud deployment files.
-Those belong in the separate lab instructions for AWS or Azure.